vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 too loose with water, except during a period where I was exposing it to water continuoudly.
 But even in that case,, it dried out within a few minutes.

+### Night

+I kept the same waterproof bandage on at night.
+However, it seems to have come off some time during the night, likely due to the weakening after extensive use of water, hand soap, dish soap, etc. over the previous evening.

+## 2024-06-09

+### Morning

+Even before I fully woke up, I noticed that the waterproof bandage was no longer on my finger.
+I found that it was crumpled up on the bed nearby, so it must have come off, likely due to the weakening over the previous evening.
+The wound situation seemed fairly similar to yesterday, with no very clear improvement.

+I put a new bandage on shortly after waking up.